wenzhoumei/llvm-openrisc/README.md

 - No floating-point support (planned for future releases)

 ## Setup and Compilation

-### Requirements

-- LLVM 16.0 or higher
-- CMake 3.13 or higher
-- Ninja (optional but recommended for faster builds)

 ### Steps to Compile

 1. Clone the LLVM project and this backend: